 2. What is the best way to clean your brushes and keep them sanitary for each individual client?

 All of our customers have their own way of cleaning brushes.
 Here is one way that we recommend cleaning brushes for time efficiency.
 First, you should make sure that you have a good supply of brushes on hand for each day.
 (The more Glow By Erin custom brushes you buy, the price goes down!)
-After each client, spray the brush with a rinse-free antibacterial cleaner, (Cinema Secrets is a good one!) then wipe dry with a clean cloth.
-The brushes dry very quickly this way, almost instantly and are sanitary.
+After each client, spray the brush with Glow By Erin's rinse-free quick dry antibacterial cleaner.
+Wipe the bristles dry with a paper towel or clean dry cloth.
+The bristles dry very quickly this way, almost instantly and are sanitary.
 You may even use your spray gun or fan to blow air on them as an added measure to know that they are perfectly dry.
 If you have had a very busy day with many clients, we suggest that you wash the hair of all your brushes with a mild soap.
-A drop of baby shampoo or charcoal soap are both good choices that won't harm the hair.
+A charcoal bar soap or a drop of baby shampoo are both good choices that won't harm the hair.
+Do not use harsh chemicals like barbicide!
 Glow By Erin sells a great Charcoal Soap that is perfect for cleaning your brushes.
 Wash with warm water at the end of the day and be careful to wash only the hair of the brush.
 Do not soak the brush in water or get the ferrule or wood part of the brush excessively wet, it will definitely deteriorate the glue between the wood handle and the metal ferrule.
 It will also cause the paint on the wood handle to crack and chip.
 Roll brushes in a towel to get excess moisture out, shake them out a bit and then stand them up to dry overnight.
 Check to make sure that they are fully dry before using on clients the next day!

-3. How much should I up-charge for the powder?
+3. How much should I charge for using the powder on a client?